 11. Harmonious and Spiritual Rapport.

-times was written for our instruction, in order
+in earlier times was written for our instruction, in order

-in glorifying God comes from believing the same true doctrine.
+like-minded believers in glorifying God comes from believing the

 13. Accepting others.

-Love and putting up with weaknesses and shortcomings of the other.
+impersonal Love and putting up with weaknesses and shortcomings

-as Christ also accepted us" – refers to Salvation.
+c.
+"Just as Christ also accepted us" –

 14. Helping others Rebound.